sogaiu/freja-with-usages/README.md

 hope is that this type of activity is likely to improve one's understanding of freja's functions.

-On a side note, invoking `jpm --tree=$(pwd)/freja/jpm_tree test` from the repository root directory should execute all usages and produce output summarizing successes / failures.
+On a side note, invoking `jpm -l test` from the repository root directory should execute all usages and produce output summarizing successes / failures.
 This can be used to increase the chance that the usages stay up-to-date.

 ## Background